-However, you don't want your employees to feel drained either.
-While you might pass some of these duties off to your staff to alleviate mental and emotional strain, make sure you aren't also passing the stress to them.
+However, you don’t want your employees to feel drained either.
+While you might pass some of these duties off to your staff to alleviate your mental and emotional strain, make sure you aren’t just passing the stress to them.

 “If you aren’t sure who to delegate the task to, present the task to a group of your co-workers, and openly ask who might be the best to handle it,” said Westmoreland.
 Different workers have different interests; what’s demanding to one person might be a walk in the park to another.